Formula for Adult Dogs - for Sensitive Stomachs

 *Not recognized as an essential nutrient by the AAFCO Dog Food Nutrient Profiles

-Dogs may be fed once or twice a day depending on your preference.
-Most dogs whose recommended daily ration exceeds two cups should have two feedings of equal amounts at different times of day.
-Please use this chart as an initial recommendation only.
-Your dog’s food requirement may vary from the feeding guidelines below due to age, breed, environment, activity level, and body condition.
+Adult Dogs may be fed once or twice a day depending on your preference.
+Feed Pregnant Dogs 50% more during last 3 weeks of pregnancy.
+During Lactation dogs require twice the amount as an adult dog and should be fed 3 or 4 times a day.
+Your dog’s food requirement may vary from the feeding guidelines due to age, breed, environment, activity level, and body condition.

 About our Wholesome Ingredients